d606n6k/11-28-MiniProj/README.md

 ## Acceptance Criteria

-* It's done when I have created a wildcard route in `server.js` that will send the users to a 404 page.
+ * It's done when I have created a wildcard route in `server.js` that will send the users to a 404 page. - [X] DONE!

-* It's done when I have created a custom `404.html` page for my wildcard route to serve.
+* It's done when I have created a custom `404.html` page for my wildcard route to serve. - [X] DONE!

-* It's done when I have created a POST route for `/api/diagnostics` that will store information about the invalid form submissions.
+* It's done when I have created a POST route for `/api/diagnostics` that will store information about the invalid form submissions. [x] DONE!

-* It's done when I have created a GET route for `/api/diagnostics` that will return the content of `db/diagnostics/json`.
+* It's done when I have created a GET route for `/api/diagnostics` that will return the content of `db/diagnostics/json`. [x] DONE!

 * It's done when I have created a `fetch()` request on the front end that will send a POST request to `/api/diagnostics` every time a user attempts to submit an invalid form.
+[X] DONE!

 * It's done when I have tested my `/api/diagnostics` endpoint using Insomnia.
+[X] DONE!

-* It's done when I have tested the wildcard route by visiting any non-existent path, like `http://localhost/test`.
+* It's done when I have tested the wildcard route by visiting any non-existent path, like `http://localhost/test`. [x] DONE!

-* It's done when I have deployed the finished application to Heroku.
+* It's done when I have deployed the finished application to Heroku. [] DONE!

 ---